jsgosnell/CUNY-BioStats/practice_problems/2020_quizzes_and_exams/Quiz_9_answers.md

 Tukey tests shows that groups A and B do not differ, but all other possible pairs are significantly different.
-Full model analysis indicates dosage level and group explains 96% of the variation in blood pressure (this an example\!).*
+Full model analysis indicates dosage level and group explains 96% of the variation in blood pressure (this an example!).*

 -   clear explanation of how results relate to your stated hypotheses

 *noted above.*